johnnesky/imperative-html/README.md

 SVG.color_profile(), // returns <color-profile></color-profile>
 ```

-Note that if your viewers are using Internet Explorer, using *imperative-html* to create custom elements will not work, not will it gracefully degrade.
+Note that if your viewers are using Internet Explorer, using *imperative-html* to create custom elements will not work, nor will it gracefully degrade.
 If you want to support Internet Explorer, or you just want to receive error messages if you mistype an element name, you can instead load a strict version of *imperative-html* that does not include support for custom elements:

 ```javascript
 <script src="https://cdn.jsdelivr.net/npm/imperative-html@0.0/dist/global/elements-strict.min.js"></script>